 Both Kimchi and sauerkraut are fermented foods that good for gut health.
-Eat on it’s own or pair with beef jerky.
+Eat on its own or pair it with beef jerky.

 Spam can be eaten hot or cold.
-Serve with mustard.
+Serve it with mustard.

 Non Food Items You Need During a Power Outage